zmess24/personal-website-nextjs/src/posts/fine-tuning-performance.md

 def yt_query_search_terms(search_terms, all_titles=[]):
     '''
-    1. Iterate over every search term in the provided search term list.
+    1. Accepts a queue of search terms, and iterates over each term 1 by 1.
     2. For each term, grab the top 10 results from the 'get_titles' function.
     3. Append them to the output 'all_titles' array and return once every term has been queried.
     '''